joshuaejs/arista_eos_audit/README.md

 #### Report files

-For each device defined in the file [input.yml](input.yml), the file [generate_audit_report.py](generate_audit_report.py) generates 2 reports:
+For each device defined in the file [input.yml](input.yml), the file [generate_audit_report.py](generate_audit_report.py) generates 2 reports in the "report" directory:
-- The file "main.txt" includes details regarding all the tests for this device.
-It is saved in device directory in the [output](output) directory.
+- The file "main.txt" includes details regarding all the tests [generate_audit_report.py](generate_audit_report.py) ran for this device.
 - The file "failures_only.txt" includes only the tests that failed for this device.
-It is saved in device directory in the [output](output) directory.

-<details><summary>click me</summary>
+<details><summary>click me to see the output structure</summary>
 <p>

 ```